 Those with EBT cards who frequent ARCO gas stations may be wondering, does ARCO accept Food Stamps or SNAP benefits?

 Food stamps are part of the government-run Food Stamp program, which is the largest nutrition assistance program in the nation.
 SNAP helps low-income people and families buy food by using their EBT card.
-EBT cards are like a debit card – they charge you monthly to allow you to buy food and drink at authorized SNAP stores.
+EBT cards are like a debit card – the government adds money to them monthly to allow you to buy food and drink at authorized SNAP stores.

 If you qualify for SNAP benefits, you must live in the state where you receive them and meet a variety of financial requirements, depending on the size of your family.